-Te Kāhui Matepukupuku o Aotearoa and Hei Āhuru Mōwai are once again partnering this year to award the Māori Cancer Researcher Awards 2022.
-This year we will be offering both Masters and PhD Scholarships.
+Te Kāhui Matepukupuku o Aotearoa and Hei Āhuru Mōwai are once again partnering this year to award the Māori Cancer Researcher Awards 2023.
+Both Masters and PhD Scholarships are available.

 Ka whati te tai, ka pao te tōrea (seize the opportunity that this could bring)

 The deadline is 12 noon Friday 29 September 2023.
 If you cannot make this deadline please email Nicole at firstname.lastname@example.org ASAP.

 Te Kāhui Matepukupuku o Aotearoa (The Cancer Society of New Zealand) is a major funder of life-saving and world-class cancer research through its Research Grants Programme.
 Hei Āhuru Mōwai (Māori Cancer Leadership Aotearoa) is a network of internationally and nationally renowned Māori cancer experts who deliver indigenous expertise to cancer control in Aotearoa.